tolluset/funnel-nextjs/README.md

 The kept states in parent component so funnels data is kept.

-If go back after user complete the funnel, the state is automatically cleared because controlled by different route.
+If go back after user complete the funnel, the state is automatically cleared because complete page is controlled by different route.

-The funnel's parent component should make `useEffect` to initaillized route.
+The funnel's parent component should make `useEffect` to initaillize the route.

 ## how to start